CommitToAwesome/khoj/README.md

    This alone could get international press coverage.

 ✅ Video-first reviews (concept) — smart direction
-   Just don't HOST the video yourself.
+   We just don't HOST the video yourself.
 Embed/link instead.

 ✅ Rewards for contributing + learning — clever loop
    Users earn by contributing trusted content.
 This is how Waze